crowddynamics/crowddynamics/docs/source/sections/foundations.rst

 .. math::
    t \in \mathbb{R}^{+}.

-When numerically solving differential equation we use adaptive discrete timestep
+When numerically solving differential equation we use adaptive discrete timestep from a defined interval

 .. math::
    \Delta t \in [0.1, 0.01].